Locations:

 A note from Cleveland Clinic

 Finding out you're pregnant with twins can be exciting, but you might also feel overwhelmed.
 A twin pregnancy requires more frequent prenatal visits because there are higher chances of complications.
-Most people who are pregnant with twins deliver just before they're considered full-term.
+And there's a good chance you'll deliver just before you're considered full-term.
 Though twins are often born via c-section, talk to your provider about the possibility of a vaginal delivery.
 They're there to help with any questions or concerns you may have.

 Advertisement